AmsterdamUMC/R-course-homework/README.md

 ---

-## 📜 License
+## License

 This project is licensed under the **Apache License 2.0**.
 You are free to use, modify, and distribute these materials for educational and research purposes, provided that proper attribution is given and the same license is included in derivative works.

-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ---

 ## ✉️ Contact

-Questions or feedback: **Bauke van der Velde** — please open an issue or contact directly.
+Questions or feedback?
+Please [open an issue](../../issues) on this repository.